Elephant & Castle tube station: Northern line

 In 1912, the C&SLR submitted another bill to increase its capacity by enlarging its tunnels to the larger diameter used for the tunnels of the more recently built railways to allow larger, more modern rolling stock to be used.
 (Note: A separate bill was published at the same time by the London Electric Railway (a company formed by the UERL in 1910 through a merger of the BS&WR, Great Northern, Piccadilly and Brompton Railway and CCE&HR), which included plans to construct tunnels to connect the C&SLR at Euston to the CCE&HR's station at Camden Town.)
 Together, the works proposed in these bills would enable the Charing Cross, Euston and Hampstead Railway (CCE&HR)'s trains to run over the C&SLR's route and vice versa, effectively combining the two separate railways.
 Tunnel enlargement works only restarted after World War I when an extension of time was granted in February 1919.
 (Note: The work involved expanding the tunnel rings by removing several of the cast iron segments from each tunnel ring, excavating a void behind to the required new diameter and reinstalling the segments with additional packing spacers.
 The section between Euston and Moorgate was closed from 8 August 1922, but the rest of the line remained open with enlargement works taking place at night.)
 The Moorgate to Clapham Common section reopened on 1 December 1924, approximately eight months after the rest of the line.
 (Note: The Euston to Moorgate section reopened on 20 April 1924, along with the new tunnels linking Euston to Camden Town.
 A train collision on 27 November 1923 caused the Moorgate to Clapham Common section to close.)

-Route diagram which shows the original route of the Bakerloo line from Paddington to Elephant & Castle via Baker Street and Waterloo.